jazzyisj/home-assistant-config/README.md

 ## TAGS USED IN CODE

 - #VERIFY - to be verifed
-- #TEST - test value
+- #TEST - test code
 - #TODO - to be completed
 - #NEXT - next feature/fix to complete
 - #IDEA - idea for future option/function